lexis-project/orch-service-tosca-templates/weather-climate/applications/risico/README.md

 * WRF results are also transferred to the compute instance for post-processing
 * then, a [RISICO container](https://github.com/cima-lexis/risico-docker) provided by CIMA is executed
 * results are then transferred from the cloud staging area to DDI
+* if a Dewetra SFTP server was specified by the user, the results will also be uploaded to Dewetra SFTP server
 * finally, the cloud staging area is cleaned and the cloud compute instance is released

 ## Input properties